A guide to HMRC Simple Assessment and paying your tax bill

 If you agree with the assessment, you must pay the due amount by the date given in the letter, either online or by cheque payable to HMRC.

-The due date for payment is likely to be either 31st January following the end of the tax year or three months after the date of the Self Assessment letter if it is later than 31st January.
+The due date for payment is likely to be either 31st January following the end of the tax year or three months after the date of the Simple Assessment letter if it is later than 31st January.

 You must pay by the correct date or HMRC may charge interest and penalties on any overdue amount.